 Dilithium and Duty Officers

 At some point, you will get a bunch of Duty Officers.
-Duty Officers are not Bridge Officers, they are more like bonus cards that you can pull.
+Duty Officers are not Bridge Officers, they are more like bonus cards that you can draw.
 There are duty officers that can make your shields restore faster, duty officers that you can call for help on a ground mission to get an extra rifle against the enemy, and similar stuff.

 There’s a whole separate window for duty officers that is basically covered in the tutorials.
 But there are 2 things you can do with duty officers: You can put them on Active Space/Ground Duty